the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Tokens
 * ERC-20 - Token contract for fungible assets.
+[Ethereum Request for Comment]
 * ERC-721 - Token standard for non-fungible assets.
 * ERC-1155 - Multi Token Standard to take the best from previous standards to create a fungibility-agnostic and gas-efficient token contract.
 * ERC-918 - Mineable Token Standard.